Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTS 450 1GB should be 0% quicker than the GeForce 9600 GT 1GB overall, because of its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTS 450 1GB should be a small bit faster than the GeForce 9600 GT 1GB overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison